Canon-Regularis/Canon-Regularis/README.md

 - **Systems software, compilers, and backend architectures**

 My engineering bias is toward designs that admit analysis.
-If a system can be reasoned about — in terms of correctness, latency, or scaling behaviour — then it’s worth building.
+If a system can be reasoned about (in terms of correctness, latency, or scaling behaviour), then it’s worth building.

 ---